- Written by Dr.Mehmet Demircioglu

 Crusts do not all leave at exactly the same moment.
 One area may clear earlier while another remains dry and rough.
 Uneven crust release does not always mean uneven graft survival.

-If crusts remain beyond the expected period, the solution is not to attack them with force.
-The solution is to contact the clinic, send photos, and adjust the washing technique if needed.
+If crusts remain beyond the expected period, do not attack them with force.
+Slow the washing down, soften the crusts carefully, and let the technique be adjusted if needed.
 Controlled softening is very different from picking.

 Itching itself does not destroy grafts.
 Scratching can.
 Itching after surgery deserves practical guidance, not just reassurance.